pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/7_AMI.md

 [https://aws.amazon.com/marketplace/pp/B08CNGR8ZP](https://aws.amazon.com/marketplace/pp/B08CNGR8ZP)

-This Cells Enterprise package is based on (Amazon Linux 2)[https://aws.amazon.com/amazon-linux-2] AMI and has been enriched with necessary third parties and configuration to provide an easy to run instance of the Cells server out of the box.
+This Cells Enterprise appliance is based on (AL2023 OS)[https://aws.amazon.com/linux/amazon-linux-2023] and has been enriched with necessary third parties and configuration to provide an easy to run instance of the Cells server out of the box.

 ## Quick Start